 This includes layers of both ‘green’ and ‘brown’ material.
 Green material includes things like grass cuttings, cut weeds, vegetable trimmings.
 Brown material includes straw, cardboard, fallen leaves, sticks/twigs,

 The brown material adds the bulk and carbon element to compost while the green material adds the nitrogen and other nuttrients.
-As this study showsOpens in a new tab., the introduction of organic nitrogen is essential for goor growth.
+As this study shows, the introduction of organic nitrogen is essential for goor growth.

 The first layer of brown cardboard or newspapers dampened down is done not only to suppress weed growth coming through your lasagna bed, but also to attract worms that will in turn enhance the whole composting process.